-In 2017, Black Rock Forest Consortium is undertaking an initiative to raise $250,000 to construct a new education center celebrating the memory and vision of the late Dr. Frank A. Moretti.
+Black Rock Forest has raised $250,000 to construct a new education center celebrating the memory and vision of the late Dr. Frank A. Moretti.
+We estimate that construction will be completed by the end of 2019.

 We plan for the Moretti Education Center to:

-• Support hundreds of teachers and more than 13,000 students who visit the forest annually, and provide opportunities for program growth;
+• Support hundreds of teachers and nearly 15,000 students who visit the forest annually, and provide opportunities for program growth;

 • Serve as a multi-functional facility enabling individual and small-group work with a roundtable setting to stimulate collaborative project development among teachers, scientists and students;